-The late great Joan Alexandra Molinsky "Rivers" (June 8, 1933 – September 4, 2014), known professionally as Joan Rivers, was an American stand-up comedian and tv personality, who revolutionized the world of comedy as we know it, being recognized by many of her peers as a trailblazer for women in comedy.
+The late, great Joan Alexandra Molinsky (June 8, 1933 – September 4, 2014), known professionally as Joan Rivers, was an American stand-up comedian and TV personality, who revolutionized the world of comedy as we know it, being recognized by many of her peers as a trailblazer for women in comedy.

-In 2010, Joan returned to E! to host a fashion focused show by the name of "Fashion Police" in which she judges people by the clothes they wear at different award shows.
+In 2010, Rivers returned to E! to host a fashion-focused show by the name of "Fashion Police" in which she judged people by the clothes they wear at different award shows.
 The show would turn out to be a massive success and quickly went from a half an hour show to an hour, with several specials.
 She would also start a Youtube podcast called "In Bed with Joan" in which she would interview different celebrities in a bed from her house.

-Sadly, Joan passed away in September 2014, after a throat surgery gone wrong would end with her on life support, which she was taken off of a few days later.
-Her funeral was reported to be filled with celebrities, a red carpet and laughter, as she had requested years before her death.
+Sadly, Rivers passed away in September 2014, after a throat surgery gone wrong ended with her on life support, from which she was taken off a few days later.
+Her funeral was reported to have been filled with celebrities, a red carpet and laughter, as she had requested years before her death.

-Joan's comedy style was brash, sometimes crude and highly satirical, which gained her many detractors during her 55 year long career.
+Rivers' comedy style was brash, sometimes crude and highly satirical, which gained her many detractors during her 55 year long career.
 She was a highly polarizing figure, as her routines regularly included jokes about the Holocaust, 9/11, all ethnicities and many other controversial topics.
-Joan herself would never apologize for a joke, and she believed that life was too tough and laughter was needed to survive.
+Rivers herself would never apologize for a joke, and she believed that life was too tough and laughter was needed to survive.
 Self-Deprecation + Take That! + Crosses the Line Twice= Joan Rivers.

-In spite of all the hardships and controversies in her life, Joan will always be remembered as one of the best female comedians in the world, a trailblazer and an Icon.
+In spite of all the hardships and controversies in her life, Rivers will always be remembered as one of the best female comedians in the world, a trailblazer and an Icon.

 Some of her work includes:

-- The Electric Company: She narrated The Adventures of Letterman.
+- The Electric Company (1971): She narrated The Adventures of Letterman.

 - The Joan Rivers Show: A daytime talk show, for which she won a Daytime Emmy award.

 - The Tonight Show: She was a frequent guest and later permanent guest host until leaving for The Late Show.

 - The Hollywood Squares: She was the center square in the John Davidson version beginning in 1987 (the show's second season).